 How to Complete USPS Form 1583

-Anyone who wants to rent a PO box, postal mailbox or virtual mailbox in the United States must fill out the USPS Form 1583.
+Anyone who wants a PO box, postal mailbox, or virtual mailbox in the United States must fill out the USPS Form 1583.
 The form often looks confusing the first time you see it.
-This article will help you understand what USPS Form 1583 is for and how to fill it out properly for your mail forwarding service or PO box rental.
+This article will help you understand what USPS Form 1583 is for, how to properly fill it out, and the ID requirements.

 STOP!
 Are you a customer of VirtualPostMail?